cequence-io/pinecone-scala/README.md

 **✔️ Important**: this is a "community-maintained" library and, as such, has no relation to Pinecone company.

+👉 Check out an article about the lib/client on [Medium](https://medium.com/@0xbnd/pinecone-scala-client-just-landed-53b3638e61b3).

 ## Installation 🚀

 The currently supported Scala versions are **2.12, 2.13**, and **3**.